 - Collaborate with University College Programs to develop and implement a First Year Seminar course.

 Initiative #2 – Intentional Student Learning and Personal Development

-Engage students in intentional active learning opportunities outside the classroom.
+Engage students in intentional active learning opportunities inside and outside the classroom.

 Initiative #3 – Leadership Development